go101/go101/pages/generics/444-first-look-of-custom-generics.md

 Please note that all of these type arguments implement the `comparable` interface.
 Incomparable types, such as `[]int` and `map[string]int` may not be passed as type arguments of calls to the `NoDiff` generic function.
-And please note that, although `any` is a comparable (value) type, it doesn't implement `comprable`, so it is also not an eligible type argument.
+And please note that, although `any` is a comparable (value) type, it doesn't implement `comparable`, so it is also not an eligible type argument.
 This will be talked about in detail in the next chapter.

 The above example shows how generics avoid code repetitions for function declarations.